hairetikos/minimalnode/README.md

 # Minimal VPS Node
 Minimal Vultr VPS Setup by Hairetikos.

+*This should also work for any other VPS provider who allows one to upload a custom ISO and install it via VNC console.*

 <img src="./img/2823mbram.png">

 By the end of this guide you should have an ultra-lightweight & fast Debian system consuming as little as 23MB RAM at boot time and just 3-5 processes.
 It is an optimal foundation to build your system up from.